English Proficiency Requirements

 3. Completion of an intensive English language program at APU

 The American Language and Culture Institute (ALCI) is an intensive English language program at APU.
 If you are academically qualified for undergraduate or graduate admission to APU and you choose to fulfill your English proficiency requirement through study in the ALCI program, you will be offered “conditional” admission to the university.
-Successful completion of Level 4 is a minimum proficiency for the undergraduate program and Level 6 is for the graduate program to continue academic programs after ALCI studies.
-You must submit a separate application for ALCI.
-Learn more about the ALCI application process.
+Successful completion of Level 4 is a minimum proficiency for the undergraduate program and Level 5 is for the graduate program to continue academic programs after ALCI studies.